 The agency has largely targeted its enforcement effort at lower-level employees or at Wall Street firms themselves for misleading investors about the quality of loans in securities they were selling.

 The SEC is litigating at least four cases related to complex financial products linked to residential mortgages.
-Firms including Goldman Sachs Group Inc. (GS), Citigroup Inc. (C) and JPMorgan Chase & Co.
-(JPM) have settled SEC claims without admitting wrongdoing.
+Firms including Goldman Sachs Group Inc. (GS:US), Citigroup Inc. (C:US) and JPMorgan Chase & Co.
+(JPM:US) have settled SEC claims without admitting wrongdoing.
 Individuals named in the suits were those who structured the faulty deals, not the executives who run the firms.

 The SEC has taken action against more than 55 senior executives at companies such as Countrywide Financial Corp. and New Century Financial Corp., both lenders dealing in subprime loans, with misconduct leading to the financial crisis, Khuzami said.
 Those cases often center on whether the executives made misleading statements to investors about their firms’ exposure to souring home mortgages.

-Continuing litigation includes lawsuits against six former executives of Fannie Mae (FNMA) and Freddie Mac, three executives from IndyMac Bancorp Inc., the ex-CEO and chief financial officer of Franklin Bank Corp (FBTXQ), and three former executives of Thornburg Mortgage Inc.
+Continuing litigation includes lawsuits against six former executives of Fannie Mae (FNMA:US) and Freddie Mac, three executives from IndyMac Bancorp Inc., the ex-CEO and chief financial officer of Franklin Bank Corp (FBTXQ:US), and three former executives of Thornburg Mortgage Inc.

 “I think our performance has been very strong in this area,” Khuzami said.